hyl-19/Portfolio/README.md

 ## Folder Structure

 大一上: Projects from the first semester of the first year
 大一下: Projects from the second semester of the first year
 大二上: Projects from the first semester of the second year
 大二下: Projects from the second semester of the second year
 大三上: Projects from the first semester of the third year
 大三下: Projects from the second semester of the third year
 大四上: Projects from the first semester of the fourth year
 大四下: Projects from the second semester of the fourth year
 專題: A Progect for graduation--real-time sounds detector

-How to Navigate
+How to Navigate?

 Each folder contains projects or assignments completed during that specific semester.
 You can browse through the folders to see the different types of work I have undertaken, which includes coursework, assignments, and projects in various subjects.

 ## License